codenoid/ficha/README.md

 A super secret chat app for any body who need privacy

 ## Installation
-just run your ficha from terminal
+just cd to ficha path
 ```
 ./ficha
 ```
-and you will see
+and read Usage below, and you will see
 ```
 [COMPUTER] Ficha online at http://0.0.0.0:2806
 [LOCAL NETWORK] Ficha online at http://192.168.100.12:2806